Marcus Belke

 CEO of 2B Advice GmbH, driving innovation in privacy compliance and risk management and leading the development of Ailance, the next-generation compliance platform.

-The market for data protection services is developing rapidly: according to the „GDPR Services - Global Strategic Business Report“ (January 2026), the global market volume amounted to around USD 3 billion in 2024 and is expected to rise to USD 7.7 billion by 2030.
-This would mean that the market would more than double by 2030.
-This is a clear signal that data protection and compliance services are seen as a business-critical capability worldwide.
+The market for data protection services is growing rapidly: According to the „GDPR Services – Global Strategic Business Report“ (January 2026), the global market size was approximately $3 billion in 2024 and is projected to rise to $7.7 billion by 2030.
+This would mean the market would more than double by 2030.
+This is a clear signal that data protection and Compliance-Services are viewed as a business-critical capability worldwide.

 What are data protection services?